 Restoring habitats doesn't just mean conserving what's already there.
 We acquire land considered degraded and give it the space it needs to become a nature reserve of tomorrow.

 Our wide array of events—from rural skills courses to tree-planting sessions with schoolchildren, regular volunteering opportunities to a bustling annual Forest Fair—engage diverse local groups with the natural world around them.

 Our charity was born from local people's passion for our very special Wychwood landscape.

 In the 1990s, Alan Spicer was offered a sabbatical.
 A micro-biologist with a fascination for the then-budding field of environmental studies, he decided to use this time to study the flora growing at the base of hedgerows in the Wychwood area.
 To his surprise, he discovered that he could accurately map the boundaries of the ancient Wychwood by analysing the flora growing today.

-Inspired by this, Alan contacted the then-County Forester Eric Dougliss about starting up a project to restore habitats in the ancient Wychwood.
+Inspired by this, Alan contacted the then-County Forester Eric Dougliss about starting a project to restore habitats in the ancient Wychwood.
 Eric put him in touch with Shipton-based solicitor Charles Keighley, who had much the same idea, and after hours of discussion one Monday morning the Wychwood Project was born.

 Alan and Charles presented the Project to the Oxfordshire Nature Conservation Forum, who were supportive of their aims.
 The Project garnered the support of the Countryside Agency, West Oxfordshire District Council, the Esmée Fairburn

-In its early years, the Wychwood Project focussed on supporting community conservation initiatives, including the creation of community-owned woods in places such as Leafield, Shipton-under-Wychwood, Charlbury, and Hailey.
+In its early years, the Wychwood Project focussed on supporting community conservation initiatives, including the creation of community-owned woods in places like Leafield, Shipton-under-Wychwood, Charlbury, and Hailey.
 In 2009, using funds raised from successive Wychwood Fairs, the Project purchased Foxburrow Wood in Witney.

 For years, the Wychwood Project had been supported by another grass-roots local charity, the 'Friends of Wychwood'.
 The two formally merged in 2011 as the Wychwood Project became strong enough to function independently from the county council.